-First stop, Bologna, diverse city, with it’s history kept within city walls and modernity brought in with students and their art.
+First stop, Bologna, diverse city, with it’s history kept within city walls and modernity brought in with students and their art..
 Sadly we only had several hours to spend here, but with a short plan and a bit of wandering, we felt this city’s soul.
 We didn’t go to Pisa and its Leaning Tower, but we did see one (or two) towers in Bologna.
-Also here, you can find one other city, you just have to look through small window, and you will find Venice channel.
+But here, you can find one other city, you just have to look through small window, and you will find Venice channel.

 We stayed in a small, family run hotel in Montecatini Terme.
 Idyllic Italian town that invested a lot in Christmas decorations.
 First thing we did that evening is the ride in Panoramic wheel, which was actually a good way to get to know the city.
 Christmas lights, narrow street and medieval burg looking over the city.

 We left winter and snow behind us, to welcome new year in renaissance capital of the world, Florence.
-Cheapest way to be in the Florence is to not be there, get accommodation on the outskirts or neighbouring towns, and use the train to go to Florence.
+Cheapest way to be in the Florence is to not be there, get accommodation on the outskirts or neighboring towns, and use the train to go to Florence.
 We did that and it was a good choice.
 That day was a day of New Year’s Eve and the only day we could spend here.
 We know, 15 hours is not even close enough for this art and science capital of Medieval Europe.
 But we did our best to see and visit as much as possible.

 Florence is one of those places that is always crowded with tourists, waiting lines to enter the Gallery Uffizi, Cathedral of Santa Maria del Fiore or Palazzo Pitti are for hundred meters long and entry fees are more than 20 euros, so we didn’t visit any of those places.
 But next time our only goal in Florence will be visiting museums and galleries.